pygmyperch/melfuR/README.md

 A quick overview of some of the key functions:

-* `rainbow.genind`: An example genind object consisting of 500 loci and 249 individuals from 14 populations from *Melanotaenia fluviatilis* in the Murray-Darling Basin.
+* `rainbow.genind`: An example genind object consisting of 500 loci and 249 individuals from 14 populations of *Melanotaenia fluviatilis* in the Murray-Darling Basin.

 * `test_dapc`: A function to run a simple DAPC on the example SNP data using the ADEGENET package.
 Usage: